Maria Pasquinelli

 Maria Pasquinelli (16 March 1913 - 3 July 2013) was an Italian teacher and member of the Fascist party convicted for the killing of British Brigadier Robert de Winton in Pola on 10 February 1947.
 She carried out the assassination in protest of the Istrian–Dalmatian exodus.

 Biography

 Maria Pasquinelli was born in Florence, Italy on 16 March 1913.
 As a teenager, she was a member of the Italian Fascist Party.
 She served as a nurse in Libya during World War II.
-In 1942 Pasquinelli went to work as an Italian teacher in Spalato, Croatia, where she denounced the killings of Italian civilians in Dalmatia and Istria that occurred between 1943 and 1945, most of them perpetrated by Yugoslav partisans.
-The attempts of Pasquinelli to raise the Italian population in self-defence led to her arrest by German occupation troops.
+In 1942 Pasquinelli went to work as an Italian teacher in Split, Croatia, where she denounced the killings of Italian civilians in Dalmatia and Istria that occurred between 1943 and 1945, most of them perpetrated by Yugoslav partisans.
+The attempts of Pasquinelli to rouse the Italian population led to her arrest by German occupation troops.
 In early 1945 she tried unsuccessfully to unite all the Italians of Istria - both fascist soldiers, as well as Catholic and Communist partisans - against the annexation of Istria by the Yugoslavians under the leadership of Josip Broz Tito.